Real Climate Tries to Spin Pielke: A curious lesson 2.

 2. Roger Pielke blog is having difficulties.
 The best link to his response to Real Climate post seems to be: Rogers’s response:

-39 Responses to “Real Climate Tries to Spin Pielke: A curious lesson 2.”
+39 thoughts on “Real Climate Tries to Spin Pielke: A curious lesson 2.”

 And moreover, we know they believe those dips are due to volcanic eruptions because the fact that they did hurry up, code up the model after pinatubo and predicted the temperature dip before it happened is part of the proof the models have some predictive ability.